Skip to content

 Uniform pieces cook at the same rate.
 A large chunk of carrot next to a thin slice of zucchini means one burns while the other stays raw.

-This is where a good chopper earns its spot on your counter.
+This is where a good chopper earns its place on your counter.
 Cutting two pounds of mixed vegetables into identical pieces by hand takes 8–10 minutes.
 A multi-blade tool gets it done in under 2 minutes with zero knife skills required.

 Rule 3: Line with Parchment Paper for True Zero Cleanup